 The Community Cards and Betting Rounds

-• The Flop – The first three co-called community cards are spread face-up on the table.
+The Flop – The first three co-called community cards are spread face-up on the table.
 When the dealing is complete, players take turns placing bets.

-• The Turn – The fourth community card is revealed, and is, once again, followed by more betting.
+The Turn – The fourth community card is revealed, and is, once again, followed by more betting.

-• The River – The fifth community card is also the final one and is dealt face-up, leading to the final opportunity for players to place bets.
+The River – The fifth community card is also the final one and is dealt face-up, leading to the final opportunity for players to place bets.

 Handy Tip: Poker rules for Texas Hold’em dictate that the game should only progress if there are two or more players still in the game.
 Using bluffs to dissuade your opponents from continuing to play during the various betting rounds often proves to be a much more effective way to win than hoping to get the strongest hand.
+Similar strategies can be used in other multiplayer variants, such as Omaha and 5 Card Poker.

 The Showdown

-• Best hand wins – The winner according to Texas Hold’em rules is simple to identify.
+Best hand wins – The winner according to Texas Hold’em rules is simple to identify.
 Following the final round of betting, each player shows his or her hole cards and the one with the strongest hand according to the game’s hand rankings wins the pot.

 Handy Tip: If all other players fold before the game reaches the showdown, the last player standing wins the pot.
 The player can choose whether to show the hold cards or keep them private.
 Moreover, unlike Omaha Poker rules, players can use any combination of hole and community cards to form their strongest hand.